HeatWave on AWS / ... / Editing a HeatWave Cluster

 4.2.2 Editing a HeatWave Cluster

-Use the Console to edit the display name and description of a HeatWave cluster.
-You can also change the shape of the HeatWave Cluster nodes and resize the number of nodes in the HeatWave Cluster.
+Use the Console to edit the HeatWave cluster.
+You can change the display name, description, the shape of the nodes, or the number of nodes for the HeatWave Cluster.

-1. In the MySQL HeatWave Console, click the HeatWave Clusters tab.
+1. In the HeatWave Console, select the Resources tab, and then the HeatWave Clusters tab.

 2. In the list of HeatWave Clusters, find the HeatWave Cluster you want to edit, and do one of the following: